a1928375/Inner-and-Abstract-Classes-and-Interfaces/README.md

         (6) Optional: create a class to use your concrete class to implement a Binary Search Tree:

-                 When adding items to a Binary Search Tree, if the item to be added is less than the current item then move to the left, if it is greater than the current item then move to the right.
+                (i) When adding items to a Binary Search Tree, if the item to be added is less than the current item then move to the left, if it is greater than the current item then move to the right.

-                The new item is added when an attempt to move in the required direction would involve following anull reference.
+                (ii) The new item is added when an attempt to move in the required direction would involve following anull reference.

-                Once again, duplicates are not allowed.
+                (iii) Once again, duplicates are not allowed.